 Marines in MOS 0451 hold down three main areas of responsibility: air delivery, equipment maintenance, and parachute packing.

-Similar to the work done by loadmasters (highlighted on the Air Force side in this overview of aircrew careers) 0451s have to figure out the safest way to pack and distribute equipment loads on the plane.
-There's more to it than throwing your luggage aboard before a flight, obviously – since in this case, your "luggage" weighs a ton and it's wearing a king-sized parachute.
+Similar to the work done by loadmasters, Marines in this job have to figure out the safest way to pack and distribute equipment loads on the plane.
+There's more to it than throwing your luggage aboard before a flight, obviously – since in this case, your "luggage" weighs a ton and it's wearing a parachute.

 Like all aspiring Marines, an enlistee aiming to become an Air Delivery Specialist must have a high school education.
 The MOS is restricted to US citizens and only accepts volunteers.

-On the Armed Services Vocational Aptitude Battery, recruits need a General Technical score of at least 100, with no exceptions.
-And because it could be pretty unfortunate to fall out of a plane over water, recruits must achieve at least an intermediate-level qualification during the water survival phase of boot camp.
+On the Armed Services Vocational Aptitude Battery (ASVAB) tests, recruits need a general technical score of at least 100, with no exceptions.
+And because it's a huge part of the job to be involved in dangerous jumps over water, recruits must achieve at least an intermediate-level qualification during the water survival phase of boot camp.

 If you're already a Marine serving in another occupational field, the Corps' MOS Manual clearly states you can only move into the 0451 field if you're a lance corporal (E-3) or corporal (E-4) with less than six months in that rank.
 Sergeants (E-5) and below in the Active Reserve program may also be able to move into air delivery if full-time vacancies are available at a reserve unit.

 - The aerial delivery phase teaches students to prepare an airdrop from start to finish.
-According to the course website, it concludes with a live airdrop, where Marines apply it all: They "pack the cargo parachutes, rig the loads to be dropped . . . place the loads in the aircraft . . . [and] recover the loads and equipment" once the goods are dropped.
+This phase of the course concludes with a live airdrop, where Marines pack the cargo parachutes, rig the loads to be dropped, place the loads in the aircraft and recover the loads and equipment once the goods are dropped.

-- The aerial equipment phase teaches Marines everything they need to know about inspecting, fixing, and maintaining 'chutes and airdrop equipment.
+- The aerial equipment phase teaches Marines everything they need to know about inspecting, fixing, and maintaining parachutes and airdrop equipment.

 - The parachute packing phase is pretty self-explanatory.
-But lest you think learning to pack a parachute sounds boring, here's the twist: To make sure you've been staying awake in class, you'll be "required to jump the parachute [you] packed during the examination."
-How's that for incentive to get an A+?
+But lest you think learning to pack a parachute sounds boring, here's the twist: To make sure you've been staying awake in class, you'll be required to jump the parachute you packed during the examination.

-That brings us to another very important point.
-Obviously, if you're going to be jumping with the 'chute you packed, you need to know how to jump.
+Obviously, if you're going to be jumping with the parachute you packed, you need to know how to jump.
 That means as a 0451, you get the added perk of attending Army Jump School, a school so coveted by Marines that the limited seats afforded to the Corps are frequently used as a reenlistment bonus.